Can I take a semester or a year away when I have a child?

 What flexibility do I have to choose classes my 1L year to fit with my childcare needs?

 When students are admitted, Admissions asks them to notify their office if the student is a parent.
 Student parents are then placed in a parent mod and we make our best effort to have the schedule accommodate students with children.
-Students have a little more flexibility in the spring, when they can pick their elective classes.
+Students have a little more flexibility in Spring, when they can pick their elective classes.

 I am nursing my baby.
 Does the law school have any space for me to pump?